 Is Ford’s Warranty Coverage Enough?

-As with other mainstream brands, Ford’s warranty coverage of 3 years/36,000 miles has been around for a while.
+As with other popular automakers, Ford’s warranty coverage of 3 years/36,000 miles has been around for a while.
 Yet, in recent years, cars have grown increasingly complex, especially with regard to onboard technology, whether for audio and navigation or driver assist features.
-Also, consumers are taking longer loans to pay for their new vehicles.
-New-vehicle loans of months (7 years) are not uncommon.

-An extended warranty, either from Ford or an aftermarket provider, can cushion the financial impact of surprise repairs.
-Consider, too, Ford’s reliability record when weighing your warranty options.
+A Ford extended warranty, either from the manufacturer or an aftermarket provider, can cushion the financial impact of surprise repairs.
+Also consider Ford’s reliability record when weighing your warranty options.

 How Reliable are New Fords?